Please be advised that Bitbuy is only available to Canadian citizens.

 Bitbuy Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
-You should yourself determine which trading view that suits you the best.
+You should yourself determine which trading interface that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
-This is the trading view at Bitbuy:
+Here's a quick preview of what the trading interface at Bitbuy looks like:

 Bitbuy Trading fees